slimgroup/PhotoAcoustic.jl/paper/photo_joss.md

 \end{aligned}
 $$

-Our main mathematical contribution is the derivation of the adjoint sensitivities of the photoacoustic operator with respect to both of its inputs: the initial photoacoustic distribution $p_0$ and the speed of sound $c$.
+Our main mathematical contribution is the derivation of the adjoint sensitivities of the photoacoustic simulation with respect to both of its inputs: the initial photoacoustic distribution $p_0$ and the speed of sound $c$.
 As far as we know, this is the first derivation of its kind for the 2nd-order wave equation in time.
 These adjoint sensitivities are motivated by the derivative of a misfit function that is commonly used to reconstruction images based on least squares methods.
-Calculating these sensitivities entails another adjoint simulation that is implemented in the package with efficient computation and user friendly notation i.e the adjoint of the operator A is simply `A'` or `adjoint(A)`.
+Calculating these sensitivities entails another adjoint simulation that is implemented in the package with efficient computation and user-friendly notation i.e the adjoint of the operator A is simply `A'` or `adjoint(A)`.

 `PhotoAcoustic.jl` enables researchers in inverse problems and in medical fields to experiment with new reconstruction algorithms.
 As a testament to its ease of use, this software was recently used